 Motion activated lights, the brightest you can find, are another great deterrent.
 The light turns on and illuminates dark areas when the motion sensors are activated.
 Bad guys and critters tend to hide when there is too much light.
 An extra benefit to motion activated lights is they light up the walkway when your family and friends arrive.

-The URPOWER solar lights are an Amazon best seller, inexpensive and solar powered and only $26.89 for a pack of 4.
-The sensing area is within 10 feet and lights up a 120 degree angle.
+The BAXIA solar lights are an Amazon best seller, inexpensive and solar powered and only $31.99 for a pack of 4.
+The sensing area is 10-15 feet and lights up a 120 degree angle.
 See the best solar powered motion sensor lights for more of these inexpensive security lights.